chibisnorlax/acnhfaq/index.md

 ***Note:** Amiibo villagers are in no way different from NMT island villagers.
 They are the exact same.*

+### Where can I purchase Amiibo figures/cards?
+Amiibos can be purchased at authorized Nintendo retailers in your local area.
+You may also be able to find them secondhand on websites like eBay or Amazon.

+### What about Amiibo chips/NFC cards/unofficial Amiibos?
+Unofficial Amiibos can be made using a method called "spoofing".
+These Amiibos are not official nor guaranteed to work, but are an option if you cannot find official Amiibos near you.

 ### How do I invite a villager to live on my island using their Amiibo?
 Once you unlock the campsite (see [here](#building-unlocks) on how to unlock it), visit Resident Services and interact with the Nook Stop.
 On the initial menu, the option to “Invite \[Amiibo\] Camper" should appear.
 Select it and touch your Amiibo card to your right joystick.
 Your villager will appear in your campsite as soon as you close out of the Nook Stop.